-- Does the business support education or training programmes? - For any training relevant to the other WEPs' Principles, what is the frequency of training, topics covered, eligibility for training and details of the last trainings, including the attendees? - Does the business offer career clinics and/or mentoring programmes to women and men, what are these programmes' provisions, to whom are they targeted, what level or management is involved and are participants surveyed on their impacts? - What is the distribution between men and women of training and professional development opportunities? - How many hours of training do women and men participate in annually, broken down by job category and title? - Are the demands of employees' family roles considered when scheduling training and education programmes?
+- Does the business support education or training programmes for both male and female employees? - For any training relevant to the other WEPs' Principles, what is the frequency of training, topics covered, eligibility for training and details of the last trainings, including the attendees? - Does the business offer career clinics and/or mentoring programmes to women and men, what are these programmes' provisions, to whom are they targeted, what level or management is involved and are participants surveyed on their impacts? - What is the distribution between men and women of training and professional development opportunities? - How many hours of training do women and men participate in annually, broken down by job category and title? - Are the demands of employees' family roles considered when scheduling trainings and education programmes?

 For those businesses that report in line with the GRI Guidelines or others that use this global sustainability reporting guidance as a reference point for public disclosures on non-financial information, the following disclosures can be of use.

 For a full explanation of the indicators, the definitions of the key terms used, and the supporting indicator protocols with step by step guidance on how to report against them, refer to the GRI Guidelines.

-DISCLOSURES ON MANAGEMENT APPROACH ASPECTS GRI PERFORMANCE INDICATORS Training and education LA10.
-Average hours of training per year per employee by gender, and by employee category.
-Training and education LA12.
-Percentage of employees receiving regular performance and career development reviews, by gender.
+GRI DISCLOSURES ON MANAGEMENT APPROACH ASPECTS GRI PERFORMANCE INDICATORS Training and education G4-LA9 Average hours of training per year per employee by gender, and by employee category.
+Training and education G4-LA11 Percentage of employees receiving regular performance and career development reviews, by gender and employee category.